 In either case, the PI platform can help.
 Here are two best practices:

 1. Follow the same protocol for promotions as you would for new hires.
 If you’re interested in promoting an existing employee, use the PI Job Assessment to pinpoint the behavioral traits needed for the role.
 Then see if the employee’s behavioral pattern is a match.
-Probe into any behavioral gals with the provided customized structured interview questions.
+Probe into any behavioral gaps with the provided customized structured interview questions.
 This will help the employee understand how and where they’d need to stretch—and if they even want to.

 2. All managers can use the PI platform to access the PI Inspire solution.
 Within PI Inspire, managers can leverage the Relationship Guide, Manager Strategy Guide to:

 - Help two teammates work more effectively together